 The genius of pioneer inventors can confound us.
 Countless contraptions that revolutionized farming in the 19th and early 20th centuries have become contemporary curiosities, or even mysteries.
 Here are six sent in by readers.
-Do you know what they are?

 To submit photos: Send prints to Farm Collector, 1503 SW 42nd St., Topeka, KS 66609.
 Send digital images to email@example.com.